-The famous Bollywood composer duo of Jatin Pandit and Lalit Pandit have entertained the masses for more than a decade.
-The brothers were born at Jodhpur in Rajasthan and are nephews of classical music exponent Pandit Jasraj.
+The famous Bollywood composer duo of Jatin Pandit and Lalit Pandit have entertained the Hindi film music lovers for more than a decade.
+The brothers were born in Jodhpur, Rajasthan and are nephews of the classical music legend Pandit Jasraj.
 They were taught the nuances of music from their father, Pandit Pratap Narayan.
 As they grew older they were taught the piano and guitar by Laxmikant - Pyarelal.

-Jatin and Lailit were deeply influnced by R.D.
-Burman and began their career in 1992.
-They got their first lucky break with the Bollywood film "Yaara Dildara" (1991).
+Jatin and Lailit were deeply influenced by R.D.
+Burman and began their Hindi film career with "Yaara Dildara" (1991).
 The song "Bin Tere Sanam" was a raging hit and helped propel their careers forward.
-The real recognition came when they composed the soundtrack of the movie "Khiladi" (1992) followed by "Jo Jeeta Wohi Sikander" (1992).
+There music for "Khiladi" (1992) followed by "Jo Jeeta Wohi Sikander" (1992) proved their mettle.
 The romantic song "Pehla Nasha" was a super hit and established the duo’s position in the industry.
 Their most successful album came in the super-hit Shahrukh Khan starrer "Dilwale Dulhaniya Le Jayenge" (1995).
-All the songs from the film including "Tuje Dekha To", "Ruk Ja O Dil Deewaane", "Mere Khwabon Mein", "Mehndi Laga Ke Rakhna" and "Zara Sa Jhoom Loon Main" are popular even today.
+All the songs from the film, including "Tuje Dekha To", "Ruk Ja O Dil Deewaane", "Mere Khwabon Mein", "Mehndi Laga Ke Rakhna", and "Zara Sa Jhoom Loon Main", are popular even today.